 If you’re an architect, need I say any more?

 If you’re not an architect, I’m going to explain.
-A red line is not referring to the elevated train (“L”) in Chicago that runs north and south through the Loop, nor is it a great BMX bike and it is not referring to the process where mortgages are denied for various reasons.
+A red line is not referring to the elevated train (“L”) in Chicago that runs north and south through the Loop, nor is it a great BMX bike and it is not referring to the process where mortgages are denied for various reasons (racist and discriminatory reasons).
 The phrase “red lines” or “red-lining” is an architectural idiom or might I say slang term for the process where architects make editorial notes on a set of drawings, generally construction drawings, with the understanding that a lesser experienced staff member will make those revisions to the actual drawings.
 To some it’s the bane of their existence and something most interns can look forward to upon graduation.
 A highlighter is used to cross out or highlight the markings in order to know they’ve been addressed.
 In my world, being a one-person office, I must “pick up” my own red lines.
 I have to admit, there are many times I’d love to make them and walk away knowing someone else will handle them.

 Part of my lack of regular writing lately is I’m in the midst of developing a set of construction drawings for a project and since I share how architects think about what we do, this seemed like an obvious topic.
 For me to truly see the drawings clearly and think about the content, I must print out copies of them (usually at a smaller scale) and as I’m thinking through issues, I draw on them with a red pen.
 I often have a draft set handy with a series of running comments to remind me of items needing to be addressed, oftentimes with the assistance of others.